CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

    ```powershell
    New-AzResourceGroupDeployment -Name az801l0901deployment -ResourceGroupName $rgName -TemplateFile ./L09-rg_template.json -TemplateParameterFile ./L09-rg_template.parameters.json -AsJob
    ```
+1. When prompted, insert the credentials provided by your instructor.

+   >**Note**: Do not wait for the deployment to complete but instead proceed to the next task.
+The deployment should take about 3 minutes.

-### Task 2: Register the Microsoft.Insights and Microsoft.AlertsManagement resource providers
+#### Task 2: Register the Microsoft.Insights and Microsoft.AlertsManagement resource providers

-1. To register the Microsoft.Insights and Microsoft.AlertsManagement resource providers, on **SEA-SVR2**, from the Cloud Shell pane, enter the following commands one by one, and after entering each command, press Enter.
+1. To register the Microsoft.Insights and Microsoft.AlertsManagement resource providers, on **SEA-SVR2**, from the Cloud Shell pane, enter the following commands, and after entering each command, press Enter.

    ```powershell
    Register-AzResourceProvider -ProviderNamespace Microsoft.Insights